 The stop code irql_not_less_or_equal error is another blue screen of death errors that abruptly shuts down your computer.
 The fact that it starts an endless loop of the restart, it only creates inconvenience to anyone facing the issue.
 Although it mostly happens during boot time, sometimes it also occurs in the middle with you busy in some important work.
 If it does, you may not get a chance to save the changes, and all the progress would be lost.

 Even though it looks like an unsolvable issue, it can be solved if you know its root cause.
 The article features possible reasons for stop code irql_not_less_or_equal error and nine effective methods to fix the issue.
 Moreover, if you happen to lose any unsaved data due to the error, you can recover it back using an efficient third party application.

 When it comes to solving the issue, no one reason gives rise to stop code irql_not_less_or_equal error.
 From malfunctioned hardware to faulty hardware, numerous factors contribute to the situation.
-So, to find a perfect solution to the error, it is essential for you to understand all aspects of the issue.
+So, to find a perfect solution to the error, you need to understand all aspects of the issue.
 Here are some of the frequent factors that lead to BSOD error.

 If you are installing a new hardware device that is not compatible with the current driver of the system, it can lead to a blue screen issue.

 Often a possible issue with the motherboard or damaged RAM may lead to stop code irql_not_less_or_equal error.

 System file corruption is a typical outcome of a malware intrusion.
 So, whenever Windows program files are somewhat corrupted or missing, you get the error.

 If the BSOD is occurring after the installation of new software, there are chances that it might have corrupted the registry.